The Ethiopian Calendar: A Timeless Through Cultural Perspectives

 A Historical Time Machine: Why Ethiopia is Seven Years Behind

 “The Ethiopian calendar is a patchwork interweaving time, tradition, and theology.
-It is not merely a system of marking days; it’s a hotly anticipated proof to cultural identity,” opines Alem Tesfaye, a famous Ethiopian historian.
+It is not merely a system of marking days; it’s a hotly anticipated proof to cultural identity,” opines Alem Tesfaye, a distinguished Ethiopian historian.

 What’s in a Year? the Structure